daniyal945023/storeassist-ecommerce-ai-voice-agent/README.md

 ## Key Challenges

- -State Handling in useSpeech(Web API)
+ - State Handling in useSpeech(Web API)
- -Connecting the mcp server to the client and ensuring accuracy in llm tool calling -Ensuring proper validation of structured input and output in Typescript and Pydantic(Python)
+ - Connecting the mcp server to the client and ensuring accuracy in llm tool calling
+ - Ensuring proper validation of structured input and output in Typescript and Pydantic(Python)

 ---